aredn/documentation/arednGettingStarted/downloading_firmware.rst

    :alt: AREDN Firmware Selector
    :align: center

-|

 Enter the first few characters of the hardware manufacturer in the *Model* search field (case insensitive), then click the firmware image dropdown on the right to choose the firmware release that you want to download.
 Next, find your device model in the search results list and click the row for your hardware.
+As shown below, this display will have links for all of the firmware images that are available to download for your device.

 .. image:: _images/afs-2.png
    :alt: AREDN Firmware Selector